TrtxP/My-Calculator-WF-App/README.md

 # My Calculator WF App v1.0.1 (beta)

 # Fixed issues
-- Multityping signs +, -, /, % and .
+- Resolved multiple sign-typing issues: +, -, /, % and . now work correctly.
-- Using Backspace key and while clearing
+- Fixed behavior when using the Backspace key and clearing the display.
-- the strings on the display of the Calculator app
-- is displaying 0 as default now
+- The calculator now shows 0 as the default when the display is empty.
-- More issues discovering when you're testing this project
+- More issues may be discovered during further testing

 # New features
-- The zero string is displaying default now
+- The display now shows 0 as the default when starting or after clearing.
-- Typing by keyboards is more pleasant than before
+- Keyboard input is now smoother and more intuitive.
-- More new features disovering when you're testing this project
+- More new features may be disovered while testing this project.

 (c) TrtxP 2025